I have two kinds of problems, the urgent and the important. The urgent are seldom important, and the important are seldom urgent.Dwight Eisenhower

 In a survey of global executives, Deloitte finds that 86% of leaders consider succession planning “urgent” or “important,” but only 14% believe they do it well.
 In fact, leadership is identified as the top human capital concern and the largest “readiness gap” across organizations.
 How is it that leaders understand the importance and need for succession planning, yet companies repeatedly fail to invest in a succession planning process?

 Over the last 50 years SIGMA has worked with thousands of organizations across North America, and what leaders continuously tell us is that they struggle to plan for tomorrow because they can hardly keep up with the demands of today.
 The propensity for urgency taking precedence over impact is hardly new, and it’s been addressed by everyone from Stanford psychologists to the 34th President of the United States.
-Let’s take a look at what they have to say, and how it applies to the succession planning process.
+Let’s take a look at what they have to say, the Eisenhower Principle, and how it applies to the succession planning process.

 The Eisenhower Principle

 In 1954, during a speech to the Second Assembly of the World Council of Churches, President Eisenhower quoted Dr J. Roscoe Miller, saying: “I have two kinds of problems: the urgent and the important.
 The urgent are not important, and the important are never urgent.”
 This became known as the “Eisenhower Principle,” and was said to be how the former general of the United States Army, Allied Forces Supreme Commander, and first supreme commander of the North Atlantic Treaty Organization (NATO) prioritized his tasks.

 How the Principle Relates to Succession Planning